 - who completed the IET, the percent that successfully transitioned to postsecondary education within the IET's career pathway, etc.). - Identify challenges encountered and how these lessons will be incorporated into the proposed IET.
 If you have not offered an IET, describe some of your previous contextualized Adult Education programming within a career pathway and what you learned. - Explain in detail how the proposed IET will integrate the three core components of a successful IET as identified within this category.
 You can include visuals and timelines. - Explain the funding need clearly and how the proposed IET will expand access to career pathways for diverse student populations within your organization's service region. - Identify how many students are projected to be served in the proposed IET and how students will be recruited to participate.
-Address how you are recruiting for specific populations. - Student Support Services: Identify the specific student support services that will be available to students participating in the proposed IET. - Develop timeline for the planning, design, and implementation of the proposed IET.
+Address how you are recruiting for specific populations. - Explain how you'll purposefully connect IET students to employers while students are enrolled in the program or as they are transitioning from the program to the next step (i.e. career fairs, job shadows, site visits by the employer or to the employers, externships) - Student Support Services: Identify the specific student support services that will be available to students participating in the proposed IET. - Develop timeline for the planning, design, and implementation of the proposed IET.
 Include dates and responsible parties for the activity completion for each activity. - Address the funding need and explain if and how other funds/resources will be coordinated to help support this project e.g., Title I/III/IV, FSET, Perkins, etc. - Detail how funding will be sustained after the grant period ends.